Probely/farcaster-onprem-agent/README.md

 # Installation

-In this section, we describe three different methods to deploy the Agent on your network:
+We provide three methods to deploy the Agent on your network.
+Please note that only option **1** is officially supported, and has seen the most testing.

 1. **Using a pre-built VM**.
 The VM contains everything required to run the Agent.
-This may be a simpler approach, if you already have a virtualization solution running (Hyper-V, KVM, VirtualBox, VMWare, among others).
+This should be a simpler approach, if you already have a virtualization solution running (Hyper-V, KVM, VirtualBox, VMWare, among others).
+This is the officially supported method.

 1. **Running the containers directly**.
-This option might be preferable if you have the infrastructure to support running Docker containers. (e.g. a Kubernetes cluster).
+If you have the infrastructure to run Docker containers.
+(Docker, Podman, Kubernetes, OpenShift, among other), you can run the containers directly.
+This option is not officially supported, but we would love to hear your feedback if you are running the agent this way.

 1. **Building the VM and containers from source**.
 Building from source allows controlling every aspect of the Farcaster Agent.

-## Option 1: Virtual Machine
+## Option 1: Virtual Machine (recommended)

 The Agent VM is packaged as a ZIP archive, containing an Open Virtual Format (OVF) file, and a Virtual Machine Disk (VMDK).